Naval Support Activity New Orleans: Three Buildings of the East Bank Complex

-In modern times
+Consolidation and closures

 There was an expanding naval presence in the lower Mississippi Delta in the mid-1960s.
 In June 1966, the New Orleans Army Base transferred to the U.S. Navy.
 July 1966 saw the disestablishment of the Headquarters, Support Activity and the establishment of Naval Support Activity New Orleans to reflect the changing mission of the station.
 With this change in mission and designation, both sides of the river began serving as the Naval Support Activity for the first time.

+In honor of the Louisiana congressman who chaired the House Armed Services Committee, the three buildings, previously occupied by the Army located in the Bywater neighborhood, were renamed to F. Edward Hebert Defense Complex in 1975.

-Today, the Naval Support Activity is the host for the Headquarters of the nation's Marine Corps Reserve forces and a portion of its Navy Reserve forces, along with approximately 40 other command serving all aspects of military life.
+The Naval Support Activity complex was host to the Headquarters of the nation's Marine Corps Reserve forces and a portion of its Navy Reserve forces, along with approximately 40 other commands serving all aspects of military life.
+The Marine Corps Reserve relocated to the Algiers district on the west bank, to occupy the 411,000 square foot Lt.
+Col. Joseph J. McCarthy building, comprising four storeys, within a 29-acre secure compound, in June 2011.